ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 1 3 2 6 5 4 7
 The stack when popped would result in output similar to reverse printing level from left to right:
 7 4 5 6 2 3 1

-Now to put values in stack we can do either of the following:
-1. Traverse the
-2.
 ```java
 class Solution
 {